JASchilz/Ham2Anki/README.md

 ## Improving

-This project uses the strategy for flexible strategies for importing and exporting cards.
+This project uses the strategy pattern for flexible strategies for importing and exporting cards.
 You can replace or augment `ncev-txt` reader or the `anki-csv` writer with other reading and writing strategies.
 For example, you could create a reader which reads questions from a NCEV Microsoft Word document, or a writer which produces a `.apkg` Anki file.